ocaml/dune/doc/concepts/package-spec.rst

 The ``package`` stanza accepts more fields, such as dependencies.

 Note that package names are in a global namespace, so the name you choose must be universally unique.
-In particular, package managers never allow to release two packages with the same name.
+In particular, package managers never allow users to release two packages with the same name.

 ..
 TODO: describe this more in details